 The guy who kept calling was a Northern Irishman named Chris who was clearly only trying to achieve his own sales targets – not mine.

-Rather than tell him to get lost the first time he called, I challenged his statements about what he thought makes a good website, because it’s important to understand that Yell telephone salespeople (although they call themselves “consultants” and resent the sales label) are not clued up on marketing.
+Rather than tell him to get lost the first time he called, I challenged his statements about what he thought makes a good website, because it’s important to understand that Yell telephone salespeople (although they call themselves “consultants” and resent the sales label) are not clued up on marketing at all. 🤦♂️

 Poorly Created, Rented Websites

 For example, changing small details like phone numbers would have to be requested by contacting Yell.
-This was known to take weeks, as reported by critics of Yell in forums and on social sites.
+This was known to take weeks, as reported by critics of Yell in forums and on social media networks. 🤦♂️

 Additionally, a major issue is that because their websites are rented out, it doesn’t belong to the business owner.